yaogara/yaogara-ark/content/plants/Banisteriopsis-caapi.md

 license: "CC BY-SA 4.0 – Yaogará Research Archive"
 ---

-# Banisteriopsis caapi (Ayahuasca Vine)

-*This article is part of the **Yaogará Research Archive**, a living documentation of sacred Amazonian plants and the ancestral knowledge surrounding their traditional and contemporary use.*
+*This article is part of the **Yaogará Ark**, a living archive of Amazonian teacher plants and the ancestral knowledge surrounding their traditional and contemporary use.*

 ---